|City/Town: • Hialeah|

-Built out of an old hospital car in 1951, the General Albert J. Myer(labeled POTUS-1), SC-1 communications car, replaced the older ‘Car 1401’ which always accompanied the presidential train car, Ferdinand Magellan.
+Built out of an old hospital car in 1951, the General Albert J. Myer SC-1 communications car (labeled POTUS-1), replaced the older ‘Car 1401’ which always accompanied the presidential train car, Ferdinand Magellan.
 Following the Myer was the Morn (labeled POTUS-2), also built from a hospital car and was the living quarters for the personnel of the Myer.
-It included a small kitchen, bunk beds, a small bathroom with a shower and a living area.
-No photos of the interior of the Morn in service have been found, as ordered by the Colonel in charge.
+It included a small kitchen, bunk beds, a small bathroom with a shower, and a living area.
+No photos of the interior of the Morn in service have been found as ordered by the Colonel in charge.

 Here’s description of the Myer from a piece done by Cryptome:

 The Radio car was a converted something and appeared to have been gutted and then built as required.
 There was a window installed so the operation could be viewed from the hallway that passed between the rail cars.
-As you were sitting at the console behind you, there was a large glass window which was by the walkway in the left side of the car.
+As you were sitting at the console behind you, there was a large glass window which was by the walkway on the left side of the car.
 Looking out that glass window past the walkway was another large glass window which was on the car body.
 If anyone on the platform were to look into the car window, they would see the whole console and operators.

 The Radio Car had to be placed on the tracks, so it faced the Hospital car because of the coax connectors on the front end.
 The train had to be configured with the Hospital car toward the train engine and the Radio or Communications Car following.
 The coax connectors on the Hospital car were connected by coax jumpers to the coax connectors on the Communications Car.
-This was also because on the opposite end, (from the coax connector end) were connectors which carried audio to the end of the train.
+This was also because on the opposite end, (from the coax connector end) were connectors that carried audio to the end of the train.